-For Montana Medicare beneficiaries who became eligible for Medicare after Jan.
-1, 2020, Plan G offers the most similar benefits to Plan F. Like Plan F, Plan G covers copays, coinsurance and deductibles.
+For Montana Medicare beneficiaries who became eligible for Medicare after January 1, 2020, Plan G offers the most similar benefits to Plan F. Like Plan F, Plan G covers copays, coinsurance, and deductibles.
 However, it does not cover the Medicare Plan B deductible.
-In 2021, you will be charged $203 for your Part B deductible.
+As a result, in 2022, you will be charged $233 for your Part B deductible.

-- 100 percent of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in inpatient admission.
+- One hundred percent of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in inpatient admission.

 - First three pints of blood

 - Part A hospice care coinsurance or copayment